petrbouchal/statnipokladna/README.md

       - time series is built based on user input
-  - do this through a consistent API which supplements some of the documentation that is missing from the official endpoints (*still subject to some chainge*)
+  - do this through a consistent API which supplements some of the documentation that is missing from the official endpoints (*still subject to some change*)
   - access registers published alongside the data (e.g. lists of public organisations with their identifiers and metadata), some of which can be useful in other contexts
   - augment the core data with the desired type of register